 IELTS Speaking – what to expect (Interview)

-I’ve neglected the Speaking tips for a long time, so this post is about how to do well in the IELTS Speaking test.
+It’s been a while since I wrote about Speaking, so this post is about how to do well in the IELTS Speaking test.
 It doesn’t matter what module of IELTS you are taking, General or Academic – the Speaking part is the same in both.

 Now to the Interview: you can and should be prepared to questions they will ask you.

-If you speak well, just go over it and prepare an answer in your head for every question.
+If you speak well, just go over the questions and prepare an answer in your head for every question.
 If you have someone to practice with – do it, if you don’t – I suggest that you record yourself.
-You can do that using your PC or a voice recorder or even one of those MP3 players that can record voice as well.
+You can do that using your computer, a voice recorder on your phone, or our IELTS App.

 To get the feeling of a real IELTS Speaking test you can listen to the sample of test here, look at the questions here and the transcript of the recording is here.